David Gelernter: Positions on science

+Association with Jeffrey Epstein

+The January 2026 publication of the Epstein files revealed that Gelernter had written to Jeffrey Epstein numerous times between 2009 and 2015.
+In their correspondence, they scheduled visits (including at Epstein's home in New York City) and discussed the scent of women in Paris.
+In one 2011 email, Gelernter recommended an undergraduate student to Epstein for an editorial position in part because she was a "v[ery] small goodlooking blonde".

+A large student backlash followed this revelation; the day after a Yale Daily News article was published reporting on the association, a group of roughly 30 students performed a sit-in in a lobby outside of Gelernter's computer science course.
+Gelernter later doubled down on his stance, telling colleagues that he was "very glad [he] wrote the note" and that Epstein "was obsessed with girls (like every other unmarried billionaire in Manhattan; in fact, like every other heterosex[ual] male), and if I hadn't said what I did in that letter ten-odd years ago, he would certainly have called me & asked for a lot more aesthetic detail.
+(This is how men behave.)"

+In February 2026, Gelernter told students in his computer science course that he had been "relieved" of his teaching duties.
+Yale University's administration declared that "the professor’s conduct is under review," and that "until the review is completed, the professor will not teach his class."

 Books and book reviews

 Gelernter's book Mirror Worlds (1991) "prophesied the rise of the World Wide Web."
 Bill Joy, founder and chief scientist of Sun Microsystems, said Gelernter was "one of the most brilliant and visionary computer scientists of our time."
 The New York Times called him a computer science "rock star".

 In The Muse in the Machine (1994), Gelernter theorized that creativity is based on the degree to which people focus their attention, arguing that "low focus", when attention is wandering or emotions interfere with rationality, is when people are creative.
 His book was harshly criticized.
 Psychologist Stuart Sutherland, writing in Nature, called the theory wrong.
 Cognitive psychologist Steven Pinker, director of the MIT Department of Brain and Cognitive Sciences, wrote: "It makes a great story, but if you look at the contemporary records and autobiographies, it doesn't work that way."

 In his 2009 book Judaism: A Way of Being, Gelernter wrote that God has withdrawn from the modern world, that Reform and Conservative Judaism do not work, that the purpose of life is to marry and rear a family, and that the feminist effort for male and female equality "is an act of aggression against both sanctity and humanity."